jguadagno/jguadagno.github.io/_posts/2010-01-28-mix-10-events-site-launched.md

 ### Staying connected

-Don’t feel like checking out the site every day to see what is happening?
+Don't feel like checking out the site every day to see what is happening?
 Here are a few resources to help you.

 |||
 |--- |--- |